Here's Exactly What to Do if a Hurricane Might Hit on Your Wedding Day

 2. Re-Read Your Contracts

 In some cases, your wedding venue contract will include a natural disaster clause, meaning you may not be responsible for the entire bill if you end up having to cancel the wedding.
 This isn't always the case, however, so read the fine print.
 The person or place you originally signed with may be able to move your wedding date with little to no added cost.
-On the other hand, if you do decide to keep the date but go with a different vendor or venue, you will probably end up losing your deposit in the very least (they are often nonrefundable).
+On the other hand, if you do decide to keep the date but go with a different vendor or venue, you'll probably end up losing your deposit in the very least (they're often nonrefundable).

 3. Decide Whether to Move the Date

 Figure out whether your vendors might be willing to work with you on another date for the party.
-Usually, if you can get everyone on the same page, you should be able to negotiate a new day for the party.
+Usually, if you can get everyone on the same page, you should be able to negotiate a new day for your celebration.
 You'll also want to check in with your very important guests (close family, bridal party) to make sure that the new date works for everyone.

 If There's a Storm Approaching and You're Unsure...